nahsra/antisamy/README.md

  * XML Schema validation is now required on AntiSamy policy files and cannot be disabled.
 You must make your policy file schema compliant in order to use it with AntiSamy.
  * The policy directive 'noopenerAndNoreferrerAnchors' is now ON by default.
 If it is disabled, AntiSamy issues a nag, encouraging you to enable it.

+## Deprecating support for external stylesheets

+The AntiSamy team has decided that supporting the ability to allow embedded remote CSS is dangerous and so we are deprecating this feature and it will be removed in a future release.
+It is expected that there are very few, if any, users of this feature.

+We have added a log WARNing if this feature is invoked.
+If you are, please disable/remove this feature by switching to the primary CssScanner() constructor that does not enable this feature.

 ## How to Use

 ### 1. Import the dependency